 FAQs

-1. Can wisdom teeth grow only on the bottom?
+Do your wisdom teeth come in on the top or bottom?

 Conclusion